 John Baxter—who had been a friend of the Davenport family and a visitor to the house—John Long, Arron Long, Granville Young, and William Fox were eventually charged with murder.
 William Fox managed to escape before his trial, never to be seen again, but the rest were convicted.
 After two appeals, John Baxter managed to get his death sentence commuted to life in prison.
 The others were hanged—in fact, Arron Long was hanged twice, as the rope broke the first time.

 The punishment did not stop there.
 According to Gayle A. McCoy, an author* and historian, the bodies of the three hanged men were donated to a Dr. P. P. Gregg for dissection and study.
 Dr. Gregg later buried Arron Long and traded Granville Young to another doctor for a barrel of rum, but he kept the skeleton of John Long on display in the hospital steward’s office at the Rock Island Arsenal.
-Gregg’s widow gave the skeleton to Dr. Charles Kalke of Chicago, who in turn passed in back to the Arsenal in 1940.
+Gregg’s widow gave the skeleton to Dr. Charles Kalke of Chicago, who in turn passed it back to the Arsenal in 1940.

 John Long was put on display at the Rock Island County Courthouse, and then at the Hauberg Museum at the Black Hawk State Park in Rock Island, Illinois.
-On September 14, 1978, John was buried in the Dickson Pioneer Cemetery in Rock Island, finally retiring from his oddly eventful death.
+On September 14, 1978, John was buried in the Dickson Pioneer Cemetery in Rock Island, finally retiring from his unexpectedly active death.

 Three others were tried for the Colonel’s death: Robert Birch, William Redden, and Grant Redden were charged as accessories before the fact.
 Birch was sentenced to life in prison, but escaped, only to be gunned down three months later.
 William Redden served the whole of his one year sentence.
 The charges were dropped against Grant Redden, but he moved away soon after, anyway—a smart move, as the Colonel had been a prominent, popular man.